bananabr3d/security-by-design/README.md

 With these information you can go to the website: "http://coming.soon/login" and login.
 Afterwards, you will be forwarded to the Dashboard.

 ### Dashboard
 The Dasboard is a fully representation of your current Electricity Meters status and your energy consumption.
+If you want to get into a more detailed overview or maintainance of a electricity meter you can click on it's ID.

 Screenshots coming soon...